 Engaging minds, creating opportunity

 Rainier Scholars is a great fit for serious students with a strong work ethic and a determination to use education as a path to a brighter future.
-Our 12-year program is challenging and at the same time, opens doors of opportunity and a path to college graduation for hard-working, low-income students of color.
+Our 12-year program is challenging and at the same time, opens doors of opportunity and a path to college graduation for hard-working students of color who are underrepresented on college campuses.

 “For the first time in my life, I was surrounded by other kids like me.
 Kids who liked school.”

-Jonatan Castillo, Cohort VIII, Lakeside School, University of Washington, class of 2019
+Jonatan Castillo, Cohort VIII, Lakeside School ’15, University of Washington ’20

 Frequently Asked Questions